kubedb/docs/docs/guides/kafka/rotate-auth/overview.md

 7. Then the `KubeDB` Ops-manager operator will update necessary configuration based on the Ops Request yaml to update credentials.

-8. Then the `KubeDB` Ops-manager operator will restart all the Pods of the database so that they restart with the new Authentication ENVs or other configuration defined in the `KafkaOpsRequest` CR.
+8. Then the `KubeDB` Ops-manager operator will restart all the Pods of the database so that they restart with the new authentication `ENVs` or other configuration defined in the `KafkaOpsRequest` CR.

 9. After the successful rotating of the `Kafka` Authentication, the `KubeDB` Ops-manager operator resumes the `Kafka` object so that the `KubeDB` Provisioner  operator resumes its usual operations.